LOG11DX • 11 meter DX platform

 Log your first DX spot

-From the dashboard, log a DX station with frequency, mode and RST – it will appear in the live table, on the map and in your private logbook.
+From the front page or Dashboard v2, log a DX station with frequency, mode and report details.
+Public entries appear in the live table and on the map, while your own logbook keeps the private QSO history.

 3